Knowledge base

 If all of these addresses aren’t confusing enough there is actually no difference between a ‘business address’ and a ‘trading address’.
 Both the terms are interchangeable and have the same meaning.
 For the purpose of this article, we will refer to it as a business address.

-A business address does not need to be public information, but it may be in your businesses interests for it to be.
-If your business uses retail premises to sell its services or products having your business address in the public domain will be beneficial to your company as it brings more eyes to your business and it turn an increase in footfall into your business.
+A business address does not need to be the same as a company’s registered address nor is it required to be public information, although it may be in your businesses interests to be visible in the public domain.
+Publicising the business address where the goods and/or services are sold would be beneficial to your company as it brings more eyes to your business and in turn could increase the sales generated by your business.

-What is a Service Address?
+What is a Directors Service Address?

 This article is information only and has been prepared for general guidance on matters of interest only, and does not constitute legal, accounting, tax, investment or other professional advice or services.
 You should not act upon the information contained in this article without obtaining specific professional or legal advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this article, and, to the extent permitted by law, Comdal Limited, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.